How to Grill Peppers in Two Easy Ways

 III.
 The Best Two Methods for Grilling Peppers

-If you want to grill peppers you have two main methods for doing so:
+To grill peppers you have two main methods for doing so:

 1. Grilling directly on the grates: Only use this method if you are skipping the optional red onion.
-Slice your bell peppers into quarters and then pop them right onto the grill grates
+Slice your bell peppers into quarters and then pop them right onto the grill grates.

 Here’s how to take care of grilling peppers using both methods.